automl/auto-sklearn/README.md

 ## Relevant publications

-If you use auto-sklearn in a scientific publications, we would appreciate citations.
+If you use auto-sklearn in scientific publications, we would appreciate citations.

 **Efficient and Robust Automated Machine Learning**
 *Matthias Feurer, Aaron Klein, Katharina Eggensperger, Jost Springenberg, Manuel Blum and Frank Hutter*